 Quiet corner: In our quiet corner we offer a wide variety of books, puppets, magazines and books on tape.
-We provide soft furniture and rugs, puzzles and shelving the children can reach.
+We provide a cozy corner, soft furniture and rugs, puzzles and shelving the children can reach.
 This area is a child friendly place where children can explore language and print while relaxing and having a place they can be with a small group or by themselves.

 Pretend Living: Children learn through experiences, so what better way to learn than through various life experiences.
 Here we provide materials that come from daily living.
 This area changes throughout the year to go along with certain themes or children’s interests.
 For example, we provide learning through various pretend play materials such as play food, cooking utensils, groceries, doctor and veterinarian supplies, camping, baby dolls, child size furniture and community helper props.
 Here children learn each content area when they “play and socialize.”
-They build language and literacy skills, learn to problem solve, explore life science, about people and how they live, and drama and visual arts.
+They build language and literacy skills, learn to problem solve, explore life science, learn about people and how they live, as well as drama and the visual arts.